-Here $\alpha$ is a nonzero real constant and shows the rotation rate of dust around the $y$-axis.
+Here $\alpha$ is a nonzero real constant which shows the rotation rate of dust around the $y$-axis.
 The G\"odel phase can naturally initiate the rotation since it is a rotating spacetime.
-In this phase $V_{\textrm{eff}}=-\rho_{\textrm{dust}}/2$ and has the role of a negative cosmological constant.
-Finally the shape of the effective potential in the G\"odel background would allow for the rolling of the scalar field such that the Universe goes back to the de Sitter phase with a positive sign of effective potential.
+In this phase, $V_{\textrm{eff}}=-\rho_{\textrm{dust}}/2$ and has the role of a negative cosmological constant.
+Finally, the shape of the effective potential in the G\"odel background allows for the rolling of the scalar field such that the universe goes back to the de Sitter phase with a positive sign of effective potential.